 Introducing the ExpressVPN money back policy

-It’s worth stressing is that the refund isn’t really the same thing as a free trial.
+It’s worth stressing that the refund isn’t really the same thing as a free trial.
 With most VPN free trials, users get to try a stripped down version of the provider’s client.
-With Express VPN, you get to download their full client and enjoy all of their features.
+With Express VPN, you get to download their full client and enjoy all of its features.

 Are there any terms and conditions attached to the ExpressVPN guarantee?

 Unusually for VPNs, there are very few specific terms and conditions regarding ExpressVPN’s guarantee.
 VPNs often include certain requirements with these kind of schemes, such as keeping within maximum data limits.
 But ExpressVPN has chosen to keep things simple.
 So anyone who downloads the client can apply for a refund within the 30 day period – it’s as simple as that.